-We’ve developed a plan to help you to achieve what you need to, without breaking any social distancing requirements.
-We may not be in our Branches at present but we are working from home.
+Mindful of the unique obstacles the COVID-19 Alert Levels present, we’ve developed a plan to help you to achieve what you need to, without breaking any of the Alert Level requirements.
 You can contact us by phone or by email to arrange a time where we can guide you through this process and assist you with all your requirements.

-We are also able to assist where Wills and Estate Planning documents need to be prepared and signed urgently during Alert Level 2.
-Call today and we will guide you through these difficult times.2
+We are also able to assist where Wills and Estate Planning documents need to be prepared and signed urgently during Alert Levels.

 You never know what to expect in life.
 You may need to travel overseas at short notice, have a serious accident, suffer an illness such as a stroke or Alzheimer’s disease, or want someone else to look after your affairs as you get older.

 An Enduring Power of Attorney (EPA) can ensure that someone you trust will look after the things that matter.

 What is an EPA?

 An Enduring Power of Attorney (EPA) is a legal document appointing an attorney to act on your behalf if you cannot or do not wish to.
 Unlike a Will, an EPA operates while you are alive.